OpenBMB/IoA/_sources/customize/integrate_thirdparty_agent.rst.txt

 * **Building Adapter for Open Interpreter**:

-  * The adapter for Open Interpreter, also located in :code:`im_client/agents/open_interpreter` , facilitates data format conversion between IoA and Open Interpreter.
-It forwards requests to the Open Interpreter Docker container.
-The adapter provides a run method that converts data formats and sends a POST request to the corresponding endpoint of the Open Interpreter Docker container.
+  * The adapter for Open Interpreter, also located in :code:`im_client/agents/open_interpreter/open_interpreter_agent.py`, facilitates bridges the gap between the protocol of IoA and Open Interpreter.
+It converts and forwards requests to the Open Interpreter Docker container.

+*  **Building configuration file for Open Interpreter**:

+   * An example configuration file for Open Interpreter is located in :code:`configs/client_configs/cases/example/open_interpreter.yaml`.
+For the explanation of configuration parameters refers to `Client Configuration Section <client_configuration.html>`_.

 |